Is my art safe on the internet?

 Redbubble only ever provides a low resolution preview of your work.
 It looks great on a computer screen but if you were to print one out, it would not be of a sellable quality, and enlarging it would only make the quality much worse.
-We also provide the option for you to use a small or large watermarks on the larger preview of your work.
+We also provide the option for you to use a small or large watermark on the larger preview of your works where possible.
 This can be turned on in your account details.
-We don't place a watermark on the smaller thumbnails as our research has shown it deters people from looking at and purchasing your work.
-We still want people to admire your art.
+We don't place a watermark on the smaller thumbnails as our research has shown it deters people from looking at and purchasing your work - we still want people to admire your art!

 You can also enable a transparent/clear “GIF.”
 This means is that when someone tries to right click and save your work all they get is an empty file with no image.
 If you do use the clear GIF, please keep in mind that you will not be able to post your images in Redbubble forums or elsewhere around the site.